Dyon Loops and Abelian Instantons: Introduction

 Dyon loops have also appeared in the context of generalized symmetries in quantum field theory.
 Most notably, whenever a zero-form chiral symmetry or axion shift symmetry is broken by an ABJ anomaly~\cite{Adler:1969gk,Bell:1969ts}, the (broken) symmetry current is sourced by an Abelian $F \wedge F$ term~\cite{Choi:2022fgx,PhysRev.177.2426,Bell:348417}.
 However, no smooth Abelian field configuration charged under $F \wedge F$ exists in a topologically trivial spacetime --- standard lore says that ``there are no Abelian instantons".
 Nevertheless, a consequence of ref.~\cite{Fan:2021ntg} is that monopoles \emph{must} be able to play the role of exactly such instantons.
 One particularly elegant way of understanding this is in terms of non-invertible symmetries: the anomalous axion shift symmetry (or alternatively, chiral symmetry) is not completely broken, but has a non-invertible symmetry remnant that nonetheless acts invertibly on the axion (chiral fermion) operator~\cite{Choi:2022fgx,shao2024whatsundonetasilectures}.
-The non-invertible behavior only appears if monopoles are present in the theory --- suggesting that monopoles play a role in violating the selection rules associated with the symmetry non-perturbatively~\cite{Cordova:2022ieu,Choi:2022fgx,shao2024whatsundonetasilectures}.
+The non-invertibility appears when the symmetry acts on 't Hooft lines --- suggesting that dynamical monopoles, which lead to the enability of 't Hooft lines, play a role in violating the selection rules associated with the symmetry non-perturbatively~\cite{Cordova:2022ieu,Choi:2022fgx,shao2024whatsundonetasilectures}.

 While these previous studies establish important links between monopoles/dyons and instantons, we show in this work that: \begin{enumerate}[(i)] \item Pure $U(1)$ gauge theory can support finite instanton number on $\mathbb{R}^4$ in the form of (singular) Abelian gauge fields corresponding to closed loops of dyon worldlines; \item The instanton number associated with a dyon worldline (open or closed) is entirely carried by the unbroken Abelian component, and can thus be described by the IR degrees of freedom in the effective $U(1)$ theory; \item Dyon loops in the Georgi-Glashow model are continuous deformations of the familiar ``small" or ``constrained" instanton solutions present in the Higgsed phase~\cite{Affleck:1980mp}, as was originally conjectured by ref.~\cite{Fan:2021ntg}. \end{enumerate} We suspect that these novel findings may open the door to new ways of studying instanton effects, especially when the exact details of the dyon loop UV completion are unknown.